danillopneto/FinancialChat/readme.md

 ## Features included

 - Multiple rooms
-- Messages ordered by their `Timestamps`.
+- Messages ordered by their `Timestamps`
-- Command to get stocks prices via `/stock=stock_code`.
+- Command to get stocks prices via `/stock=stock_code`
-- Messages saved into `InMemoryDatabase` so a new user could read previous messages.
+- Messages saved into `InMemoryDatabase` so a new user could read previous messages
-- Handling errors/commands not allowed.
+- Handling errors/commands not allowed

 ## Features to be implemented

+- Unit tests with `Mock` and `FluentAssertions`
 - Authentication of users with .NET identity
 - Installer or `docker.compose.yml`
 - Limit of 50 messages per chat